secretnodes/secretnodes.org/docs/tutorials/deploy-secretnode-nuc.md

 > If you can't find this in your bios, just search the term "SGX".

 # Part 2 - Installing Ubuntu Server 18.04 LTS on the NUC
-Whenever configuring a Secret Node on your NUC you'll either have to buy the unit with Ubuntu 18.04 Server preinstalled, or you'll have to install Ubuntu manually. *If you already have Ubuntu 18.04 installed  If you're using Windows, OSX, or Linux and want general guidance on how to create a flash drive you can use to install Ubuntu, then we recommend the following.
+Whenever configuring a Secret Node on your NUC you'll either have to buy the unit with Ubuntu 18.04 Server preinstalled, or you'll have to install Ubuntu Server 18.04 LTS from Ubuntu manually.
+If you already have Ubuntu installed but it is not Ubuntu Server 18.04 LTS or you are unsure if it's a vinalla install then proceed with the understanding that this guide should still work but you may need to do additional work that's outside the scope of this guide.
+If you're using Windows, OSX, or Linux and want general guidance on how to create a flash drive you can use to install Ubuntu, then we recommend the following.
 1. First [Download Ubuntu Server 18.04 LTS ISO](https://ubuntu.com/download/server/thank-you?version=18.04.3&architecture=amd64)
 2. Download and install [this tool](https://www.balena.io/etcher/) to create the bootable Ubuntu Installer.
 3. Run the Etcher software.